List of Star Wars films: Ewok films

 The Ewoks from Return of the Jedi were featured in two spin-off television films, The Ewok Adventure and Ewoks: The Battle for Endor.
 Both aired on ABC on the Thanksgiving weekends of 1984 and 1985, respectively, with at least the first also being given a limited international theatrical release.
 Warwick Davis reprised his debut role as the main Ewok, Wicket, in both.
 They are set between the events of The Empire Strikes Back and Return of the Jedi.
 Both films were released on VHS, LaserDisc, and on a double-feature DVD.
 Although based on stories written by George Lucas, they do not bear Star Wars in their titles, and were considered to exist in a lower level of canon than the episodic films.
 Following Disney's acquisition of the franchise, they were excluded from the canon.
 The Battle for Endor would be the last live-action Star Wars television project produced by Lucasfilm until 2019's The Mandalorian.

 The Ewok Adventure (1984)

 In a story by Lucas and a screenplay by Bob Carrau, the Towani family spaceship shipwrecks on the forest moon of Endor.
 While trying to repair their ship, the castaway family is split, when a giant creature known as the Gorax kidnaps the parents.
 Taking pity on the kids, a group of native Ewoks led by Wicket decides to help little Cindel Towani and her older brother Mace, rescue their parents.
 Among other stylistic choices making the film unique from the Star Wars episodes is the inclusion of a narrator.

 Ewoks: The Battle for Endor (1985)

 The sequel focuses on the Ewoks protecting their village from marauders led by the evil Lord Terak, who killed all the members of the Towani family except for Cindel, in search of a power battery.
 It was followed by the TV series Ewoks (1985–1987).

 Produced for Disney+

-Biomes (2021)

-A short depicting various biomes of the Star Wars universe debuted on Disney+ on May 4, 2021.

-Zen - Grogu and Dust Bunnies (2022)

-In November 2022, a Studio Ghibli-produced animated short film was released featuring Grogu from The Mandalorian.